 - You're falling behind competitors and want to identify new opportunities

-6 Content Audit Best Practices, Tips and Tricks
+6 Content Audit Best Practices, Tools and Tips

-Here are the top six content audit best practices, tips and tricks that our content team incorporates into our blog audit checklist at Human.
+Here are the top 6 content audit best practices, tips and tricks that our content team incorporates into our blog audit checklist at Human.